paalomnikdev/docs/etcmc/node.md

 ETCMC digital node operator guide

+Donate
+If this guide was helpful for you and you want to say thank you you can tip me to ETC/ETCPOW address 0xAf8AD530a794cc06c111917640FC3f2948D3c4b4

 Preparations

 This guide created for specific mini PC Firebat AK2 plus but will work with most similar mini PCs.